ziem/android-architecture-resources/README.md

 * [Rosie](https://github.com/Karumi/Rosie) - Rosie is an Android framework to create applications following the principles of Clean Architecture.
 * [rx-mvvm-android](https://github.com/ffgiraldez/rx-mvvm-android) - My way to MVVM using RxJava with new Android databinding.
 * [RxAndroidBootstrap](https://github.com/richardradics/RxAndroidBootstrap) - A project which showcases usage of Dagger 2, Rxjava and retrolambda among other open source libraries.
+* [RxJava-android-structure](https://github.com/manuelvicnt/RxJava-android-structure) - RxJava: Android MVVM App structure with Retrofit
+* [RxJava2-MVVM-Android-Structure](https://github.com/manuelvicnt/RxJava2-MVVM-Android-Structure) - This example is the implementation of a MVVM architecture for Android using RxJava 2 and Retrofit 2.
 * [RxMVP](https://github.com/serj-lotutovici/RxMVP) - Simple example of an application build with the MVP pattern using RxJava.
+* [RxMvpAndroid](https://github.com/nbarishok/RxMvpAndroid) - Sample to show how MVP, Clean Architecture and RxJava can help you in building Android App.
 * [Search](https://github.com/lurbas/Search) - viper architecture example.
 * [shoppinglist-clean-architecture-example](https://github.com/mcharmas/shoppinglist-clean-architecture-example) - Example application that tries to make use of Clean Architecture.
 * [u2020](https://github.com/JakeWharton/u2020) - A sample Android app which showcases advanced usage of Dagger among other open source libraries.